FK Zemun: Supporters

 The supporters of the club are known as the Taurunum Boys.
 The group was formed in 1987.

 The first organised supporting groups of back then FK Galenika begin to appear by mid-1980s.
 In 1986 the first ultras groups were formed under the names of Testas Caldas, Pajtosi and Godfathers.
 In 1987 the three groups united under the name Taurunum.
 The name comes from the Latin name of a settlement that existed in Roman period in the place where Zemun is located nowadays, and that was named Taurunum.
 The group stands in the north stand of the stadium.
 Some supporting groups out of the town of Zemun are formed, the most important being the Rangers from Pančevo.
 In 1995 by the end of the Yugoslav Wars there is a generational turn-over, and the group standing in the east stand formed by younger supporters and named The Boys – Dragons, joins Taurunum in the north stand forming a bigger group renamed Taurunum Boys.
 The moto of the group becomes "One city, one club, only Zemun".

-Nowadays the group is composed of several sub-groups, and beside supporting their club FK Zemun, they are usually present at the matches of the Serbian national team.
+Nowadays the group is composed of several sub-groups, and beside supporting their club FK Zemun, they are usually present at the matches of the Serbia national team.
 They have friendly relationships with the fan group of Radnički Kragujevac, Crveni Đavoli. and Young Rats Firm of Krylia Sovetov Samara.